s-smits/multimodal-disaster-response/README.md

 # Multimodal Disaster Response

-This project implements a multi-model disaster response prediction system using pre-trained BERT models from Hugging Face.
+This project implements a multi-model disaster response prediction system using pre-trained SoTA Embeddings models ([MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard)) from Hugging Face.
 It provides a Gradio interface for easy interaction and prediction.

 ## Installation